AGLDWG/PID-Allocations-Catalogue/README.md

 The installation log for the server is contained in this repository in the file [install.sh](install.sh).

+## Catalogue content
+The catalogue's content is all available via its main page, [catalogue.linked.data.gov.au](http://catalogue.linked.data.gov.au).

+Schema for the content in the catalogue, when finalised, will be given in this repository, including mappings to Semantic Web models.

 ## License
 This repository is licensed under Creative Commons 4.0 International.
 See the [LICENSE deed](LICENSE) in this repository for details.